Controlling Neural Networks with Rule Representations: Experimental Results

 \textbf{Candidate rule testing:} Fig.~\ref{fig:m5-exam-rule} shows the weekly sales prediction results.
 Compared to {\dataonly}, {\ours} obtains lower MAE on {\negtwo} and {\negthree}, but {\dataonly} outperforms {\ours} when the items have weaker correlations between $\Delta\textsc{sales}$ and $\Delta\textsc{prices}$.
 This is reasonable since the rule we impose is more dominant in {\negtwo} and {\negthree}, however, it is less informative for items in {\negone}.
 While LDF provides lower MAE on {\negtwo}, its performance is significantly degraded on {\negthree} due to an unstable dual learning process.
 Furthermore, the rule-dependency can be discovered via the value of $\alpha$ providing the lowest error.
 Fig.~\ref{fig:m5-exam-rule} clearly demonstrates that the optimal $\alpha$ is shifted to larger values as the correlation gets stronger.
 In other words, as items have stronger correlations between $\Delta\textsc{prices}$ and $\Delta\textsc{sales}$, the corresponding rule is more beneficial, and thus the rule-dependency is higher.
 The post-hoc controllability of {\ours} enables users to examine how much the candidate rules are informative for the data.

 \textbf{Candidate model testing:} The hypothesis testing use case can be extended to model testing to evaluate appropriateness of a model for the target distribution.
 Fig.~\ref{fig:m5-exam-model} shows models testing capability, where items in each domain have different price-sales correlations.
+Overall, {\ours} is superior to other methods like LDF as it learns the task and rule representations in disentangled ways, so that the negative impact of a rule is more minimal via a lower when the rule is not helping for the task.
+There are notable points from the experimental results.
 First, Fig.~\ref{fig:m5-mae_-0.2_-0.1} shows that {\dataonly}, LDF, and {\ours} can be applicable to target domain (\negone) without significant performance degradation.
 Compared to Fig.~\ref{fig:m5-mae-0.1}, MAE from {\dataonly} is increased from 0.041 to 0.05 because {\dataonly} is optimized on {\negtwo}.
 While {\ours} is also degraded (0.042 to 0.045), the gap is much smaller than that of {\dataonly} as we can optimize {\ours} by tuning $\alpha$.
 Second, compared to Fig.~\ref{fig:m5-mae-0.2}, we see that the optimal $\alpha$ is decreased to 0.3 from 0.45, showing that rule-dependency becomes weaker compared to source domain.
 Third, if the model is applied to ({\postwo} and {\posthree}) where the imposed rule for the source domain is not informative at all, not only the prediction quality is significantly degraded, but also the rule-dependency is minimized (the optimal $\alpha$ is 0).
 This indicates the benefit of controllability to examine how much the existing rules or trained models are appropriate for given test samples.